cenwadike/double-auction-pallet/README.md

 ## Overview

-This module provides implementation for on-chain double auctioning.
+This module provides an implementation for on-chain double auctioning.

 This is the matching layer of a decentralized marketplace for electrical energy.
 Sellers are categorized based on how much electricity they intend to sell.
 Buyers are also categorized based on how much electricity they intend to buy.

-The highest bidding buyer in the same category with a seller is matched when the auction period of a seller is over.
+The highest bidding buyer in the same category as a seller is matched when the auction period of a seller is over.

 The seller has the benefit of getting the best price at a given point in time for their category, while the buyer can choose a margin of safety for every buy.

-NOTE: this mocdule does not implement how payment is handled.
+NOTE: This module does not implement how payment is handled.

 ### `Data`: